fynnkunz/egg-timer/README.md

 # egg-timer
-EggTimer is a Webapp I made with Visual Studio Code Use it here: https://silly-johnson-2b903b.netlify.app
+EggTimer is a Webapp I made with Visual Studio Code.
+Use it here: https://silly-johnson-2b903b.netlify.app